roufamatic/todo-txt-js/README.md

 Rendering
 ---------

 Individual items can be rendered back into strings, as can the entire list.
-However, be aware that:

-* The order of tokens in each item may be rearranged
-* In a document, blank lines will be removed, but otherwise the order of tasks will be preserved.
+By now you've notice that the properties on each item are functions; this keeps the task largely immutable so rendering can return the original string without changing up the order of tokens.
+When a list object is rendered, blank lines will be removed but the order of all tasks will be preserved.

 ```
 // an empty parseLine acts like a constructor and gives you a blank object.